 Every backup job session produces a new backup file in the target location.
 Backup files make up a backup chain.
 The backup chain can contain files of two types: full backup(s) and incremental backups.

-- During the first backup job session, Veeam Agent for Microsoft Windows performs full backup.
-Veeam Agent for Microsoft Windows copies all data that you have chosen to back up (entire volumes and folders) and stores the resulting full backup file (VBK) in the target location.
+- During the first backup job session, Veeam Agent performs full backup.
+Veeam Agent copies all data that you have chosen to back up (entire volumes and folders) and stores the resulting full backup file (VBK) in the target location.
 The full backup takes significant time to complete and produces a large backup file: you have to copy the whole amount of data.

 After several backup cycles, you have a chain of backup files in the target location: the first full backup file and subsequent incremental backup files.
 Every backup file contains a restore point for backed-up data.
 A restore point is a "snapshot" of your data at a specific point in time.
 You can use restore points to roll back your data to the necessary state.

 To recover data to a specific restore point, you need a chain of backup files: a full backup file plus a set of incremental backup files following this full backup file.
 If some file from the backup chain is missing, you will not be able to roll back to the necessary state.
 For this reason, we recommend that you do not delete separate backup files manually.
 To learn more, see Deleting Backups.